 Kevin talks about his work, why he thinks it might be time for a 3D revolution in the indie scene, and the benefits of being a mediocre programmer.

 Ivan Safrin takes a look at the motivation behind writing a cross-platform development framework from scratch, discusses why open source tools are key to the future of independent game development and attempts to answer once and for all if it's a really good or a really terrible idea to spend years reinventing the wheel.

-Cindy Poremba is a digital media researcher, artist and curator, exploring the intersection of documentary, videogames and interactive art.
-She is interested in the intersection between creation practices and technology– specifically how meaning is read through digital technologies.
+Cindy Poremba is interested in the intersection between creation practices and technology– specifically how meaning is read through digital technologies.
 Her research explores documentary in videogames and digital media, art and independent videogames (particularly the new arcade movement), emerging artistic/cultural practice related to photography, videogames and robotic technologies, and research-creation methodology in interactive art and design.

 Indie Tech Talk 06 was cancelled due to Hurricane Sandy

 Brooklyn-based game developer and musician Noah Sasso discusses the interesting challenges that come with building and tuning a competitive multiplayer fighting game, as compared to the other types of games he has worked on.
 He also demonstrates the effects of tuning by modifying the source code live, and discusses how his musical background has influenced his approach to game development.